For your convenience, we’ve compiled a list of some of the most common questions and answers directed towards us by our customers.

 26mm would be correct in your circumstances.

-The FemmyCycle Menstrual Cup is the cost effective, environmentally friendly solution to your feminine sanitary needs.
-A unique design allows for the quick and easy insertion and removal, and a clean, fresh feeling all day long, with no fear of leaks or spills.
+The FemmyCycle Menstrual Cup is a single size, cost effective, environmentally friendly solution to feminine sanitary needs.
+A unique non-spill design allows for the quick and easy insertion and removal, and a clean, fresh feeling all day long..